RogueRope/docs/content/docs/main/arrival.md

 If you bring a camper or trailer, we **might** be able to put that on the field using our combined people-power.
 Important: if you plan to bring a van, camper, or trailer, **contact us to make sure there is some space.**

-## Step 4: Give the Greeter your Order Number
+## Give the Greeter your Ticket with the QR code

 You made it!
 Make sure to bring your order confirmation with your qr-code, so we can verify payment.
 Also double check that you're wearing white socks in sandals!
 You will get a [release statement]({{<ref "release-statement.md" >}}) to sign.